The Principles of Diffusion Models: Variational Perspective: DDPM

 \subsection{Forward Process (Fixed Encoder)}

 In DDPMs, the forward process is a fixed, non-trainable operation that serves as an encoder.
 It progressively corrupts the original data by adding noise over multiple steps, eventually transforming it into a simple prior distribution $p_{\text{prior}} := \mathcal{N}(\mathbf{0}, \mathbf{I})$.
-This transformation is depicted as the forward chain in \Cref{fig:vdm-grap} or illustration in \Cref{fig:vdm-forward}.
+This transformation is depicted as the forward chain in \Cref{fig:vdm-grap} or as illustrated in \Cref{fig:vdm-forward}.

 Let us formalize this step-by-step degradation: \paragraph{Fixed Gaussian Transitions.} Each step in the forward process is governed by a fixed Gaussian transition kernel\footnote{This formulation, while potentially appearing different, is mathematically equivalent to the original DDPM transition kernel.}: